 Telephone +27 (0)32 946-0979.

-We really enjoyed our meal at Mo-zam-bik and can image sipping a cocktail on their deck come the summer months.
-The service was brilliant with the restaurant manager enquiring as to whether we were happy with our meal.
+We really enjoyed our meal at Mo-zam-bik and can imagine sipping a cocktail on their deck come the summer months.
+And the service was brilliant.